 In 1932 Mr Boakes presented another trophy, in addition to the previously awarded Boakes Shield.
 It was originally awarded to the club rider with the fastest aggregate time recorded in the two 25 mile time trials that were promoted in that year.
 A few years later it was awarded to the novice rider whose performances, in the opinion of the committee, have been the most creditable.In 1974 it was re-named The Boakes and Lew Morris Trophy.

-Since 2018 t has been awarded for the most significant achievement of the year (September – August) in the Time Trial (TT) discipline as decided in a vote at the Annual General Meeting (AGM).
+Since 2018 it has been awarded for the most significant achievement of the year (September – August) in the Time Trial (TT) discipline as decided in a vote at the Annual General Meeting (AGM).
 Nominees must be presented to the Committee Meeting prior to the AGM, from which process not more than three names will be selected.

 Lew joined the club in 1947 when he came to Gloucester for his job in local government, Lew was originally from Colwyn Bay, North Wales, where he was a member of Rhos on Sea cycling club in 1933, then over to the Cambridge Town and County C.C.where he broke their 12 hour record.
 He was a life long member of the Tricycle Association.
 Lew also took part in the C.T.C.
 Royal Jubilee ride in 1928 when he was just twelve years old.